 If you’re not using an activity log plugin already, this is the right time to install one.
 Activity log plugins enable you to see everything that happens on your site.

-Depending on the plugin, it will display information such as new posts, edits to pages, and who installed or activated which plugin (and when):
+Depending on the plugin, it will display information such as new postsA post is a type of content in WordPress, a popular open-source content management system used for creating an… More, edits to pagesIn WordPress, a page is a content type that is used to create non-dynamic pages on a website.
+Pages are typica… More, and who installed or activated which plugin (and when):

 For example, Activity Log gives you control over what events you want to track.
 You’ll also get access to logs that cover everything that goes on in your site.